-Let's assume you're 40 years old, with $0 retirement savings.
-At your age, in 2021, as in 2020, you're legally allowed to save $17,000 per year in a 401k retirement fund.
-How far will that money go?
+Assume you're 40 years old, with $0 in retirement savings.
+At your age, in 2021, as in 2020, you're legally allowed to save $19,500 in a 401(k) retirement plan ($26,000 if you're 50 or over).

-Understand How Much You Need
+Identify How Much Savings You Need

-Three percent of $1 million is $30,000.
-Four percent of $1 million is $40,000.
-In other words, if you want to live on an income of $30,000 - $40,000 per year in retirement, you'll need a portfolio of at least $1 million.
+If you do the math, 3% of $1 million is $30,000, and 4% is $40,000.
+In other words, if you want to live on an income of $30,000 to $40,000 per year in retirement, you'll need a portfolio of at least $1 million.
 This assumes you don't have a pension, rental properties, or other sources of retirement income.
 It also excludes Social Security, which some people find to be more paltry than they expect.

-DON'T Take on More Risk
+Don't Take on More Risk

 Some people make the mistake of taking on additional investment risk to make up for the lost time.
 The potential returns are higher: Rather than 7%, there's a chance that your investments can grow 10% or 12%.
 But the risk, the potential for loss, is also much higher.
 Your risk should always, always be aligned with your age.
-People in their twenties can accept greater losses since they have more time to recover.
-People in their forties cannot.
+People in their 20s can accept greater losses since they have more time to recover.
+People in their 40s cannot.

-Once you're finished maxing out your 401k, open an IRA and maximize your contribution to that as well.
+Once you're finished maxing out your 401(k), open an IRA and maximize your contribution to that as well.
 A 40-year-old who is eligible to fully contribute to a Roth IRA can add extra money each year to their retirement savings.

 Buy Adequate Insurance

 Calamities are the single biggest reason that people are forced to declare bankruptcy.
 Reduce your risk by buying adequate health insurance, disability insurance, and car insurance.
 If you have dependents, consider term life insurance for the duration of the time that your dependents will rely on you financially.

-Many financial experts say that whole life insurance is generally not as good of an idea, especially if you're starting the policy in your 40's.
+Many financial experts say that whole life insurance is generally not as good of an idea, especially if you're starting the policy in your 50s.

 Talk to a fee-only financial planner to get personally-tailored advice.
 Look for planners who have a "fiduciary duty" to you as their client.

 You and Your Spouse Come First

 Don't skimp on retirement savings to send your children to college.
 Your kids have more options and opportunities than you do.
 They can also take out student loans.
 Your 401(k) may or may not allow you to take out a loan on your retirement account balance.